mdotme/nuxt-starter/README.md

 - **ESLint & Stylistic 🧹**: Maintain code quality and consistency with ESLint (Flat config) and Stylistic.
 - **Tailwind CSS 🌬️**: Rapidly build custom user interfaces with Tailwind CSS.
 - **Pinia 🍍**: Best store for Vue & Nuxt.
-- **Docker 🐳**: Containerize your application for easy deployment and scalability.
 - **Custom Composables 🛠️**: Simplify API handling and metadata management with custom composable utilities like `useApi`.

 ## Prerequisites